yarivpw/Apigee-ApiHub-Simple-Github-Pipeline/README.md

 ### Demo scenario

-The pipeline illustrates SDLC for both OAS file and corresponding Apigee proxy.
+The pipeline illustrates SDLC for both OAS file and corresponding Apigee proxy (airport-cicd).

 4 steps:

-  - Stage 1: New specification version 1.0.0 is in `design` stage
+  - Stage 1: New specification version 1.0.0, API is in **design** stage
-  - Stage 2: Specification version 1.0.0 is in `develop` stage and deployed (Apigee proxy is deployed)
+  - Stage 2: Specification version 1.0.0, API is in **develop** stage and deployed (Apigee proxy is deployed)
-  - Stage 3: New specification version 1.0.1 is in `develop` stage, but updated (Apigee proxy is updated).
-Version 1.0.0 is retired
+  - Stage 3: New specification version 1.0.1, API is in **develop** stage, but updated (Apigee proxy is updated).
+Version 1.0.0 is **retired**
-  - Stage 4: New specification version 2.0.0 is in `design` stage
+  - Stage 4: New specification version 2.0.0 in **design** stage

 ![GitHub CICD Pipeline overview](./images/api-sdlc.jpg)

 <BR>

+> Note:
+>
-> Note: the **demo_files** folder contains specification files and Api Hub configuration files needed for each stages.
+>  - the **demo_files** folder contains specification files and Api Hub configuration files needed for each stages.
+>  - Update **demo_files/apiHub/_api_config * .yaml** files to add your own reference to your environment component (endpoint hostname, developer portal URL, Apigee dashboard URL, ...)

 <BR>